Comparison·Jun 15, 2026·10 min read

 Who owns the decision when documents change?

 A useful test of any document-to-decision setup is what happens when the input changes.
 A new payslip format appears in your applicant base.
 A different bank starts producing statements with a layout your extraction model hasn't seen.
 A regional ID card design gets updated.
 In an extraction-only architecture, your vendor handles the extraction update, but your downstream policy still needs adjustment, often by a different team on a different timeline.
-In Floowed, the credit officer sees the extracted output inside the same canvas where they edit the policy, and the change to handle the new format is one workflow, not three.
+In Floowed, Document Intelligence reads and analyses the new format and the credit officer sees the output inside the same Decisioning Engine where they edit the policy, so handling the new format is one workflow, not three.
 That tight loop matters more in markets where document quality and variety change faster than vendor release cycles, which is most markets outside the US.